CheatBreakerNet/Client/.github/ISSUE_TEMPLATE/bug_report.md

 - Paste logs into the backticks (```).
 - Read through the template carefully and fill out all missing details.

 Do not delete any text from this template!
-Otherwise the issue may be closed automatically.
+Otherwise the issue may be closed automatically!
 -->

 **Describe the bug**